shwezhu/shwezhu.github.io/content/post/golang/basics/009-methods-pass-by-value.md

 >
 > Source: [There is no pass-by-reference in Go | Dave Cheney](https://dave.cheney.net/2017/04/29/there-is-no-pass-by-reference-in-go)

-## 2. what is a reference variable?
+## 2. What is a reference variable?

 In languages like C++ you can declare an *alias*, or an *alternate name* to an existing variable.
 This is called a *reference variable*.